HackUTA/hackuta.github.io/index.md

     "Any undergraduate student who is over 18.
 Any experience, any background, any education, any text editor, you're welcome to attend!"
   ],
   [
-    "Teams?",
+    "Can I work with a team?",
-    "Teams can be up to 4 people.
+    "Yes, teams can be up to 4 people.
 If you don't have a team yet, we'll help you find one!
 You can do it alone, but it's not as fun."
   ],
   [
     "What if I don't have experience?",